esdc-edsc/Welcome/Recommendations/RecommendationsForContinuosImprovementOfSoftwareDelivery.md

-# Recommended Practices for the Continous Improvement of Software Delivery in ESDC
+# Recommended Practices for the Continuous Improvement of Software Delivery in ESDC

 Published: _This document is currently a draft_
 Updated: September 19, 2019 (by: [@gocGrabinski](https://github.com/gocGrabinski), [@jeanbenoitrochon](https://github.com/jeanbenoitrochon))

 ## Purpose of this living document.

 The purpose of this document is to identify and recommended practices and behaviors that all software development teams can adopt to improve software delivery performance in ESDC.
-This document is intended to be a living document that is continuosly revised as development teams adopt and experiment with these recommendations.
+This document is intended to be a living document that is continuously revised as development teams adopt and experiment with these recommendations.

 ## Software Delivery Performance Metrics